ACR COVID-19 Vaccine Clinical Guidance

 - Autoimmune inflammatory rheumatic diseases (AIIRD) patients (e.g., RA, PsA, axSpA, gout, lupus, vasculitis) are at a higher risk for COVID-19 hospitalization and worse outcomes compared to the general population.

 - Based on their COVID-19 risk, AIIRD patients should be a priority group for vaccine access before the general population of similar age and sex.

-- There is no direct evidence about mRNA COVID-19 vaccine safety and efficacy in RMD patients.
-However, there is no reason to expect that adverse effects from the vaccines will outweigh the benefits to RMD patients.
+- Based on the evidence to date, there is no reason to expect that adverse effects from the vaccines will outweigh the benefits to RMD patients.